Learning to Optimize via Information-Directed Sampling: Computational results

 Our second experiment treats a different multi-armed bandit problem with independent arms.
 The reward value at each action $a$ follows a Gaussian distribution $N( \theta_{a}, 1)$.
 The mean $\theta_{a}\sim N(0,1)$ is drawn from a Gaussian prior, and the means of different reward distributions are drawn independently.
-We ran 1000 simulation trials of a problem with 10 arms.
+We ran 2000 simulation trials of a problem with 10 arms.
 The results are displayed in Figure \ref{fig: gaussian_regret_plot} and Table \ref{table: Gaussian}.

-For this problem, we again compare Thompson sampling, Bayes UCB, KG, and IDS.
-We simulate the mean-based variant information-directed sampling $\pi^{\rm IDS_{ME}}$ presented in Subsection \ref{subsec: ids in mean}, as it offers some computational advantages.
+For this problem, we compare variance-based IDS against Thompson sampling, Bayes UCB, and KG.
+We use the variance-based variant of IDS because it affords us computational advantages.

 We also simulated the GPUCB of \citet{srinivas2012information}.
 This algorithm maximizes the upper confidence bound $\mu_{t}(a)+\sqrt{\beta_{t}}\sigma_{t}(a)$ where $\mu_{t}(a)$ and $\sigma_{t}(a)$ are the posterior mean and standard deviation of $\theta_{a}$.
 They provide regret bounds that hold with probability at least $1-\delta$ when $\beta_{t} = 2 \log\left( |\A| t^2 \pi^{2} / 6\delta \right).$ This value of $\beta_{t}$ is far too large for practical performance, at least in this problem setting.
-The average regret of GPUCB\footnote{We set $\delta =0$ in the definition of $\beta_{t}$, as this choice leads to a lower value of $\beta_{t}$ and stronger performance.} is 156.6, which is roughly three times that of information-directed sampling.
+The average regret of GPUCB\footnote{We set $\delta =0$ in the definition of $\beta_{t}$, as this choice leads to a lower value of $\beta_{t}$ and stronger performance.} is 157.6, which is roughly almost three times that of V-IDS.
 For this reason, we considered a tuned version of GPUCB that sets $\beta_{t} = c\log(t)$.
 We ran 1000 trials of many different values of $c$ to find the value $c=.9$ with the lowest average regret for this problem.
-This tuned version of GPUCB had average regret of 52.7, which is roughly equivalent to IDS.
+This tuned version of GPUCB had average regret of 53.8, which is slight better than IDS.

 The work on knowledge gradient (KG) focuses almost entirely on problems with Gaussian reward distributions and Gaussian priors.
 We find KG performs better in this experiment than it did in the Bernoulli setting, and its average regret is competitive with that of IDS.